Joost987/MONDPMesh/README.md

 #  Work in progress:
 Numerical:
-* Replace numba library with the jax library and implement JIT compilation for larger parts of the code
 * Using real-to-complex FFT's and half precision, though the latter would also require testing for accuracy.

 Inclusion of physical effects: